Xudong-Huang/may/README.md

 target/release/examples/echo_client -t 2 -c 100 -l 100 -a 127.0.0.1:8000  2.60s user 16.96s system 195% cpu 10.029 total
 ```

+## Caveat
+There is a detailed [blog][caveat] that describes MAY's main restrictions.

+There are four things you should avoid when writing coroutines:
+* Don't call thread blocking APIs.
+It will hurt the performance.

+* Don't use Thread Local Storage.
+Access TLS in coroutine would trigger undefined behavior.

+* Don't run CPU bound tasks for long time
+* Don't exceed the stack.
+It will trigger undefined behavior.

 ## Notices
 * both stable and nightly rust compiler are supported
 * This crate supports below platforms, for more platform support, please ref [generator][generator]